 Weight Loss Surgery – Should I?

-Weight loss surgery, or gastric bypass, involves stapling the abdomomen to make a small stomach pouch.
-The remainder of the stomach is not removed, but stapled shut.
+Weight loss surgery, or gastric bypass, involves stapling the abdomen to make a small stomach pouch.
+The remainder of the stomach is not removed but stapled shut.
 The small stomach is connected to the small intestine so that your large stomach is unused.
 This makes you less hungry, and fuller by eating smaller portions.
 Weight loss surgery has many risks and benefits.

 1. Eat less – An obvious benefit to weight loss surgery is the fact that you are no longer as hungry and so you lose weight.
 As long as you eat the right foods you should be able to rapidly lose weight.
 On average a successful patient loses between 70 and 80% of their access weight.

-2. Cures other things – With weight loss surgery, some other food related issues can improve or even be resolved completely.
-Some of these conditions are diabetes, sleep apnea, asthma, urinary stress incontinence, gastro esophageal reflux, dyslipidaemia, and hypertension.
+2. Cures other things – With weight loss surgery, some other food-related issues can improve or even be resolved completely.
+Some of these conditions are diabetes, sleep apnea, asthma, urinary stress incontinence, gastroesophageal reflux, dyslipidemia, and hypertension.